A widescreen 1.85:1 image was created by cropping a standard

 film size, a standard camera, a standard projector with

 Digital Cinema Initiative (DCI) Digital Cinema

-Digital projection has replaced film in movie
+Package (DCP) digital projection has replaced film in

 IMAX theaters present their exclusive films in a 1.90:1 or